Nu-SCPTheme/scipnet/README.md

 ## Installation

-First, you should have the node runtime installed, as well as some form of `make`.
-If you don't have these already, you can download them via APT:
+First, you should have the `node` runtime installed.
+If you don't have it already, you can download it via APT:

 ```bash
 # apt install node make